Skip to content

 (:Incident {id:"INC-42"})-[:AFFECTS]->(:Service)

-You don't need a schema up front — Neo4j is schema-optional and new node/edge types appear organically as connectors evolve. agentcy-graph applies idempotent constraints at first-write for the properties that should be unique (source_id, realm, canonical URLs).
+You don't need a schema up front — both providers are schema-flexible and new node/edge types appear organically as connectors evolve.
+On Basic, idempotent constraints are applied at first-write for the properties that should be unique (source_id, realm, canonical URLs).
+On Advanced, kyma's columnar tables (context_nodes, context_edges) auto-extend as new property keys appear.

 Realms